troclaux/notes/nvim.md

+# Neovim

-Stay in search mode in Vim after searching for a pattern, instead of pressing enter:
+- Stay in search mode in Vim after searching for a pattern, instead of pressing enter:
   - ctrl-g
   - ctrl-t

-indent and unindent line:
+- indent and unindent line:
   - ctrl-t
   - ctrl-d

+- use `:Ctrl+f` to navigate Vim's command history with familiar motions, such as `j` and `k`, to quickly recall and reuse previous commands

 ## registers

 - black hole register
   - discards any text you yank or delete into it
-  - to delete without saving
+  - to delete without saving: `"_d`
-    - "_d
 - read-only registers
-  - current file name
+  - current file name: `%`
-    - %
-  - run last command
+  - run last command: `:@:`
-    - :@:
-  - print directory/name of file
+  - print directory/name of file: `:echo @%`
-    - :echo @%
-  - print name of file ('tail')
+  - print name of file ('tail'): `:echo expand('%:t')`
-    - :echo expand('%:t')
-  - print full path
+  - print full path: `:echo expand('%:p')`
-    - :echo expand('%:p')
-  - print directory containing file ('head')
+  - print directory containing file ('head'): `:echo expand('%:p:h')`
-    - :echo expand('%:p:h')

 ## range